 The September massacres nevertheless had some prominent victims.
 Around 200 of the dead were clergymen and three were bishops.
 Copycat riots in Orléans and Versailles on September 9th also claimed some notable figures.
 At Versailles, an angry mob broke into the prison there and slaughtered around 30 inmates.
 One was Charles d’Abancour, a former minister to Louis XVI.
 Another was Louis, Duke of Brissac, a former governor of Paris and commander of the king’s bodyguard.
 Perhaps the highest profile victim was Marie Thérèse, Princess de Lamballe, once a prominent lady-in-waiting to Marie Antoinette.
 The princess was not a political figure but her proximity to the queen had made her a target for political pornographers; their libelles had portrayed her as Antoinette’s lesbian lover.
 On September 3rd Marie Thérèse was snatched from a prison in eastern Paris, given a brief but humiliating show trial, then handed to a waiting mob.
 According to different reports, some of them conflicting, she was publicly raped, murdered and dismembered, her head removed and her breasts and genitals hacked off.
 The severed head was paraded outside Antoinette’s window on a pike, though the queen did not see it.

-When reports of the September Massacres reached England they were met with horror.
+Reports of the September Massacres invoked outrage and horror when they reached London.
 The London press ran gory accounts of the violence – and some false reports of cannibalism and devil worship.
 The cartoonist James Gillray’s famous caricature of Paris cans culottes, Un petit souper, appeared shortly after the massacres.
 The killings of September 1792 triggered a further exodus of nobles and affluent bourgeoisie from France, many of whom sought to relocate to England.
 This led the English parliament to pass a law regulating and restricting refugees, for fear that radical revolutionaries might be hiding among them.
 In a speech given a few weeks after the massacres, Edmund Burke spoke in favour of this bill, describing the revolutionaries thus: “When they smile, I see blood trickling down their faces.
 I see their insidious purposes.
 I see that the object of all their cajoling is blood!
 I now warn my countrymen to beware of these execrable philosophers, whose only object it is to destroy everything that is good here, and to establish immorality and murder by precept and example.”